 Montclair State University recommends using the Orientation-Content-Interaction-Assessment (OCIA) model and course template when designing online and hybrid courses.
-Our model and template were guided by the nationally recognized Quality Matters program in order to ensure high-quality online education.
-This enables faculty and Instructional Designers to work collaboratively to enhance online teaching and learning outcomes.
+Our model and template were guided by the nationally recognized Quality Matters Program (QM) in order to ensure high-quality online/hybrid education.
+This enables faculty and Instructional Designers to work collaboratively to enhance online/hybrid teaching and learning outcomes.

 Please visit our consultation page for more information on how to get started and set up an appointment with an Instructional Designer.